 - Deadlines should be very clear, including when and how materials should be turned in

 Learning from home has many more opportunities for students to be distracted from learning.
 By making it fun and engaging with clear expectations, students will be able to continue learning and growing with their peers.
-Share these guidelines with parents and guardians, as they will be the boots on the ground and can model and assist managing the classroom.
+Share these guidelines with parents and guardians, as they will be the boots on the ground and can model and assist in managing the classroom during remote learning in the age of COVID.

 Asynchronous Online Learning